 “Ugh, why didn’t I eat as well as I should have during pregnancy?
 Maybe if I had eaten better (tooth decay, adrenal fatigue, my son’s health issues, etc. etc. etc.) wouldn’t have happened!”

 Avocados are delicious.
-I eat them plain, use them to make guacamole, put in salads and even in smoothies.
+I eat them plain, use them to make guacamole, put in salads, and even in green smoothies for pregnancy.
 This nutrient dense food is high in potassium and my favorite – monounsaturated fatty acids.
 I feel smarter every time I eat one, don’t you?
 Not only is it a great pregnancy superfood, but it’s an amazing baby’s first food too.

 Lacto Fermented Carrots

 Kefir, another probiotic rich food (see a trend here?), is described as a drinkable yogurt.
-I think it is delicious and I often drink it plain.
+It’s so delicious!
 However, I think the best way to use this pregnancy superfood is in smoothies.
-It creates a rich, thick base that anyone will love.
+It creates a rich, thick base, that anyone will love.